sampsyo/cs6120/content/blog/2025-05-13-abstract-testing-floating-point.md

     details on other overapproximations a tool might use and tricks like [Sterbenz's lemma](https://en.wikipedia.org/wiki/Sterbenz_lemma) that complicate the picture somewhat.
 [^2]: A wrinkle occurs when terms can be shared.
-If a verification tool
+If a verification tool cannot
-    overapproximates by reasoning about shared error terms, this algorithm still produces a worst-case $\epsilon$-trace.
-Otherwise, you might need to do a little searching to find the worst-case $\epsilon$-trace.
+    reason about shared error terms, this algorithm still produces a worst-case
+$\epsilon$-trace.
+Otherwise, this one might need to do a little searching to find the worst-case $\epsilon$-trace.
+In particular, if error terms can be shared, we start to care about the constants in the floating-point expression.
+Concretely, `(x - 2x)` is quite different from `(2x - x)`; in the former we wish to minimize the error term in `x`, while in the latter we wish to maximize the error term in `x`.
 [^3]: The implementation and evaulation is at:
     https://github.com/Athena-Types/numerics-playground.
 [^4]: To make the violin plot semi-legible and suitable for a blog post, some